 2) Stir occasionally as the soap curls melt.
 Add essential oils if you'd like.
 I usually add a combination of lavender, orange and lemon!
 Sounds like a weird combo but it smells delightful.
 While you are waiting fill the bucket with one gallon of room temperature water.
 After the curls are completely melted, add the detergent to the water in the bucket, pour slowly, and mix well.

-3) Cover the bucket and allow to set over night (or for 12 hours).
-I always cover mine with aluminum foil or Glad Press & Seal.
 The following morning or 12 hours later, remove the cover and mix the solution.
 It will be a firm gel.
 I chop up the solution with a wooden spoon and use my electric hand mixer to blend the solution.
 After it is well mixed pour it into containers to save.

 This is a very low sudsing formula and safe to use in any washer.
 I use 1/2 cup per load.